Home Telephone Location New Telephone Numbers

 Air Quality

-If air pollution levels in an area are likely to exceed these objectives, an Air Quality Management Area (AQMA) must be set up.
+If pollution is likely to go above these limits, an Air Quality Management Area (AQMA) is set up.

-The Council monitors air quality at two monitoring stations located at Market Street, Downpatrick and Canal Street, Newry.
+Air quality is checked at two monitoring stations: Market Street, Downpatrick and Canal Street, Newry.
+You can see the data here: Air Quality NI

 Smoke Control

-If you live within a Smoke Control Area it is illegal to burn unauthorised fuels such as household coal, slack, turf or wood.
-If you wish to light a fire you must:
+If you live in one, it is illegal to burn unauthorised fuels such as coal, turf, or wood.
+To use a fire you must:

-• only use an authorised appliance in your property that has been exempted from the legislation
+• Only use an authorised appliance that meets the rules

 Garden Bonfires

-• interfere substantially with your wellbeing, comfort or enjoyment of your property.
+• Affects your comfort or enjoyment of your property

 Contact Details